 1. Don’t borrow more than the required amount

 It is important to keep a check on the amount you borrow.
 You should try to borrow less than $1000 as payday loans at the door.
 Never raise finance for more than what you need.

 The cost of delayed repayment could be high and you should thus ensure that there is no wait for any conditions.

-3. Don’t borrow with the very high rate.
+3. Don’t borrow at a very high rate.

-Before signing the paper, you should consider the cost of loan vigilantly.
-It is important to not raise a loan at the very high-interest rate.
+Before signing the paper, you should consider the cost of the loan vigilantly.
+It is important to not raise a loan at a very high-interest rate.
 Also, try to keep the loan for the straight possible duration.